Secure Group Testing: Main Results

 \subsection{Efficient Algorithms}

-Under the SGT model definition given in \Cref{formulation}, we further consider a computationally efficient algorithm at the legitimate decoder.
-Specifically, we analyze the \emph{Definite Non-Defective} (DND) algorithm (originally called \emph{Combinatorial Orthogonal Matching Pursuit} (COMP)), considered for the non-secure GT model in the literature \cite{chan2014non,aldridge2014group}.
+Under the SGT model definition given in \Cref{formulation}, we further consider a computationally efficient algorithm at the legitimate decoder. \tifs{Specifically, we analyze the \emph{Definitely Non-Defective} (DND) algorithm (also called \emph{Combinatorial Orthogonal Matching Pursuit} (COMP)), considered for the non-secure GT model in the literature \cite{chan2014non,aldridge2014group}.} The idea for this efficient decoding algorithm was presented first in \cite{kautz1964nonrandom}, and later in several variants \cite{chen2008survey,chan2011non,lo2013efficient,malyutov2013search,aldridge2019group}.
 The theorem below states that indeed efficient decoding (with arbitrarily small error probability) and secrecy are possible, at the price of a higher $T$.
 Interestingly, the theorem applies to any $K$, and not necessarily only to $K = O(1)$.
-This is, on top of the reduced complexity, an important benefit of the suggested algorithm. \begin{theorem} Assume a SGT model with $N$ items, out of which $K$ are defective.
-Then, for any $\delta < \frac{1}{2}\left(1-\frac{\ln 2}{K}\right)$, there exists an efficient decoding algorithm, requiring $O(N^2T)$ operations, such that if the number of tests satisfies
+This is, on top of the reduced complexity, an important benefit of the suggested algorithm. \begin{theorem} Assume an SGT model with $N$ items, out of which \tifs{any} $K$ are defective.
+Then, for any $\delta < \frac{1}{2}\left(1-\frac{\ln 2}{K}\right)$, there exists an \tifs{DND} efficient decoding algorithm, requiring $O(N^2T)$ operations, such that \tifs{with $\frac{1}{T}I(W;Z^T) \leq \epsilon_T + \epsilon^{\prime}$ where $\epsilon_T \to 0$ as $T \to \infty$.}, if the number of tests satisfies

 its error probability is upper bounded by